Student visas and permits

 - AS207, North Shore Campus

-*Please note: International Student Support will make all effort to process your student visa application online.
-However, sometimes Immigration NZ requires applicants to submit their application in person at the nearest Immigration NZ office.
-In this case you will have to pay the Immigration processing fee of NZ$250.00.
+*Please note: International Student Support will make every effort to process your student visa application.
+However, sometimes Immigration NZ requires applicants to submit their applications in person at the nearest Immigration NZ office.
+In this case you will need to pay the Immigration processing fee of NZ$277.00.

 If you have any questions about the Visas on Campus Service, contact International Student Support.